Annaba: Tourism

-Annaba is also known for its verdant Main Street (more often known as the Concours de la Revolution), which is a bustling promenade also well known for its night-life.
-The Annaba area is generally reputed for having scenic beaches, hotels and a bustling nightlife.
+Annaba is also known for its verdant Main Street, also known as the 'Concours de la Revolution', which is a promenade known for its night-life.
+The Annaba area is generally reputed for having beaches, hotels and a nightlife.

 The War Cemetery at Bône lies 5 km from Annaba on the road towards Constantine.
 It is an important memorial to the British Empire's soldiers and airmen who fought in the region during the World War II, with 868 Commonwealth burials there.
 There are also 14 other graves, mostly of merchant seamen.
 It was designed by J. Hubert Worthington.
 After the war, most of the American dead were repatriated for burial in the United States, but this was not traditional in the British Empire.